just4jc/corda/docs/source/key-concepts-data-model.rst

 Data model
 ==========

-This article covers the data model: how *states*, *transactions* and *code contracts* interact with each other and how they are represented in software.
+This article covers the data model: how *states*, *transactions* and *contract code* interact with each other and how they are represented in software.
 It doesn't attempt to give detailed design rationales or information on future design elements: please refer to the White Papers for background information.